An updated version of this article is now available here: https://www.toadstorm.com/blog/?p=942

 One of the first things to learn about the Copy SOP is that the point attributes on the points you’re templating to can influence how each copy is placed in the world.
 Aside from the obvious position of each point, P, there are a few other attributes with obvious effects.
 You can view the complete list here: http://www.sidefx.com/docs/houdini/copy/instanceattrs The important ones to remember are:

-• v@N and v@up (these vectors work together, explained later)
+(these vectors work together, explained later)f@pscale

-• f@pscale (uniform scale of each copy)
+(uniform scale of each copy)v@scale

-• p@rot (another quaternion that defines an additional rotation)
+(another quaternion that defines an additional rotation)

 (Keep in mind that those little @ prefixes in front of the attribute names are only used in Wrangle nodes… they’re just there to hint to Houdini what attribute type they are.
 For common attributes you typically don’t need to include them in your Wrangles, and you never need to use them when writing group masks.)

-Now, in many situations, you can get by with just using the Attribute Randomize SOP to randomly generate an N attribute for you, and a random float for pscale, and you’re good to go.
+, and you’re good to go.
 But there’s always going to be times where you need specific orientations for copies, and these times are when you’ll need a more thorough understanding of what the Copy SOP is doing under the hood…

 Orienting Copies